grafana/opentelemetry-workshop/site/docs/intro.md

 The **workshop facilitator will provide** you with the following:

 - A personal logon (username and password)
-- A URL to a Grafana Cloud instance - e.g. `https://nnnnnn.grafana.net`
+- URLs to **two** Grafana Cloud instances:
+  - **Sandbox instance:** `https://abcd.grafana.net` - you'll be shipping and exploring your signals here
+  - **Reference instance:** `https://abcdappenv.grafana.net` - you'll use this URL to explore a fully-configured OpenTelemetry reference environment
-- A link to access your online development environment
+- URL to access your online development environment

 :::info
 Your logon has been sent to the email address you provided when you signed up.
 If you haven't received the email, please check your Spam or Junk Mail folder.
 Or, speak to your facilitator.